QuBenhao/LeetCode/problems/problems_1857/problem.md

 # 1857.
-Largest Color Value in a Directed Graph
+Largest Color Value in a Directed Graph [Rating: 2312.99]

 There is a **directed graph** of `n` colored nodes and `m` edges.
 The nodes are numbered from `0` to `n - 1`.